phoenixnap/puppet-module-ca-trust/README.md

 ## Usage <a name="usage"/> ##

-On supported operating systems, the [Setup](#setup) process is entirely unnecessary, simply begin by declaring any [ca\_trust::pem::anchors](#pem-anchors) necessary.
+The [Setup](#setup) process is unnecessary on supported operating systems.
+Simply begin by declaring any [ca\_trust::pem::anchors](#pem-anchors) necessary.

-If things need to be customized, then the `ca_trust` main class can be specified explicitly, like it is in the [Setup](#setup) section.
-Alternatively, the `ca_trust` main class may be customized via hiera.
+If things need to be customized, the `ca_trust` main class can be specified explicitly, like it is in the [Setup](#setup) section.
+Alternatively, the `ca_trust` main class may be customized via Hiera.

 ```
 ---